Technologies

 What is the waterjet cutting process for metals?

 Waterjet cutting uses a high-pressure water stream (60,000–90,000 PSI) mixed with abrasive garnet to cut metals without heat.
-It's a cold process producing no heat-affected zone, making it suitable for stainless steel, titanium, aluminium, copper, and hardened tool steels up to 200mm thick.
+It's a cold-cutting process producing no heat-affected zone, suitable for stainless steel, titanium, aluminium, copper, and hardened tool steels.
+The process cuts materials up to 200mm thick while maintaining ±0.1mm–±0.25mm tolerances, with no thermal distortion to the microstructure.

 What tolerances does waterjet cutting achieve?

-Waterjet cutting achieves dimensional tolerances of ±0.1mm to ±0.25mm depending on material thickness and cutting speed.
-Thinner materials and slower cut speeds produce tighter tolerances.
-For tolerances tighter than ±0.1mm, CNC milling or EDM machining are more appropriate.
+Waterjet cutting achieves dimensional tolerances of ±0.1mm to ±0.25mm per ISO 2768-m, depending on material thickness and cut speed.
+Thinner materials and slower cutting speeds produce tighter tolerances.
+For precision requirements tighter than ±0.1mm, CNC milling or EDM machining is more appropriate.

 How thick can waterjet cutting cut metal?

-Waterjet can cut metals up to 200mm thick.
-Practical material-specific limits: aluminium to 150mm, stainless steel to 100mm, titanium to 80mm.
-Above these thicknesses, cut quality, edge squareness, and tolerance control degrade significantly.
+Waterjet cutting can cut metals up to 200mm thick depending on material type.
+Practical limits: aluminium up to 150mm, stainless steel up to 100mm, and titanium up to 80mm.
+Above these thicknesses, edge squareness, surface finish, and tolerance control degrade due to jet diffusion and slower cutting speeds.

-No. Waterjet is a cold process — cutting temperature at the kerf stays below 120°C. This eliminates HAZ, thermal distortion, and microstructural changes.
-It's the preferred choice for heat-sensitive alloys, hardened steels, and parts where dimensional stability is critical.
+No. Waterjet is a cold-cutting process — cutting temperature at the kerf stays below 120°C. This eliminates HAZ, thermal distortion, and microstructural changes.
+It is the preferred choice for heat-sensitive alloys, hardened steels, and parts where dimensional integrity must be preserved.

 What is the difference between waterjet cutting and laser cutting for metals?

-Laser cutting is faster and more precise (±0.05mm) for thin sheet up to 25mm, but generates a heat-affected zone.
-Waterjet cuts thicker materials (up to 200mm), produces no HAZ, and cuts non-conductive materials.
-Laser is faster; waterjet is more versatile.
+Laser cutting is faster and more precise (±0.05mm) for thin sheet under 25mm but generates a heat-affected zone.
+Waterjet handles thicker materials (up to 200mm), produces no HAZ, and cuts a wider range of materials including composites and non-conductive materials, but is generally slower than laser for thin sheet.

 Is waterjet cutting available in Egypt and Saudi Arabia?

 Yes.
-Entag provides on-demand sheet metal fabrication including waterjet-compatible services across Egypt (Cairo, Alexandria) and Saudi Arabia (Jeddah, Riyadh, Dammam).
-Upload a CAD file and receive a quote within 24 hours.
+Entag provides waterjet-compatible tube fabrication services and waterjet cutting for engineers and procurement teams across Egypt (Cairo, Alexandria) and Saudi Arabia (Jeddah, Riyadh, Dammam).
+Parts can be quoted within 24 hours by uploading a CAD file.

 Ready to start your project?
 Request a quote on Entag — upload your CAD file and get a price in 24 hours.